 CCD1 and CCD2 have been combined into a single six-week course.
-We will use the AAVSO Guide to CCD Photometry as our basic reference.
+We will use the AAVSO Guide to CCD/CMOS Photometry as our basic reference.

 Topics covered in the first three weeks are found in Chapters 1-4 of the Guide and include system testing and basic image calibrations from bias and dark frame subtraction to flat fielding.
 Of interest to experienced astrophotographers are topics such as camera linearity, field-of-view as it relates to differential photometry, signal and noise as they relate to calibration and science images, the nature of photometric filters, and differences between CCD and CMOS cameras.

 Topics covered in the last three weeks cover Chapters 5-7 of the Guide and include basic photometric techniques and a brief introduction to VPhot.
 (AAVSO membership is required for VPhot, but VPhot is not required for the course.) and transforming your photometric data to the standard system.
-Most of the emphasis will be on learning to transform magnitude data into the standard photometric system and students will use spreadsheets to calculate their color transformation coefficients.
-We will use M67 standard stars for this purpose unless the student already has fully calibrated images of another standard field such as NGC 7790.
-If weather precludes imaging M67 the instructor will provide images.
+Most of the emphasis will be on learning to transform magnitude data into the standard photometric system and students will use spreadsheets to calculate color transformation coefficients.
+We will use standard star fields for this task.
 Note that all sky photometry is not taught.

-Success in completing CCD Photometry requires active participation in the discussions and completion of the exercises.
-Participants should plan on devoting sufficient time for the course.
+Success in completing CCD Photometry requires active participation in the discussions and completion of exercises which will include email responses directly to the instructor.
+Participants should plan on devoting sufficient time to the course.

 Students are assumed to have suitable software and know how to use it for such activities as taking, manipulating, and analyzing images.
+If not, please inform the instructor.
 For photometric analysis the courses actively support the use of AAVSO’s VPhot tool.
-Before enrolling, please consult the AAVSO Guide to CCD Photometry, page 22, for recommended software.
-If you are buying photometric filters pay close attention to the spectral characteristics to insure that they match the Johnson-Cousins color characteristics.
+Before enrolling, please consult the AAVSO Guide to CCD/CMOS Photometry, page 47, for comments on software.
+If you are buying photometric filters pay close attention to the spectral characteristics to ensure that they match the Johnson-Cousins color characteristics.